Mary Receives Shocking News

 Mary trusts God in this and accepts it without arguing.

 When Joseph, her fiancé, finds out about her condition, he’s going to dump her, but an angel visits him and tells him not to.
-They do get married but remain celibate until after Mary’s miracle baby is born.
+Though they eventually marry, they remain celibate until after Mary’s miracle baby is born.

 However, before that happens, Mary and Joseph must travel to Bethlehem for a mandatory census.
 Unable to find a room to stay in, they hunker down in a barn.
 There, among the filth of livestock, Jesus is born.